 Learn More About Furthering Your Education in Arts and Nonprofit Leadership Today

 If you are interested in exploring more about community impact jobs and want to focus on solving social issues, now is the right time to consider a Master of Professional Studies in Arts and Cultural Leadership or Civic Engagement from the University of Minnesota College of Continuing and Professional Studies.
-This graduate degree program allows you to transform your passion for the arts into a community-focused career, which aligns perfectly with the mission of many nonprofit organizations around the country.
-Request more information about our graduate degree programs today.
+These graduate degree programs allow you to transform your passion into a community-focused career, which aligns perfectly with the mission of many nonprofit organizations around the country.